 David Konstan's research focuses on ancient Greek and Latin literature, especially comedy and the novel, and classical philosophy.
-In recent years, he has investigated the emotions and value concepts of classical Greece and Rome, and has written books on friendship, pity, the emotions, forgiveness, and beauty.
+In recent years, he has investigated the emotions and value concepts of classical Greece and Rome, and has written books on friendship, pity, the emotions, forgiveness, beauty, and love in its several manifestations.
 He has also written on ancient physics and atomic theory and on literary theory, and has translated Seneca’s two tragedies about Hercules into verse.
-He is currently working on a book on ancient vs. modern conceptions of loyalty, gratitude, love, and grief.
+His most recent book is The Origin of Sin: Greece and Rome, Early Judaism and Christianity.
+He is currently working, together with Daria Resh, on an edition and translation of medieval Byzantine saints lives, for which he received a National Endowment for the Humanities Scholarly Editions and Translations grant.

 Konstan's B.A. was in mathematics; in senior year of college, he began ancient Greek and Latin, and went on to obtain a doctorate in classics.
 He taught at Wesleyan University from 1967 to 1987, and at Brown University from 1987 to 2010, when he joined the faculty at NYU.